dragosbuhnila/Anki-add-IPA/README.md

     2) Install `poetry` by running `pip install poetry` on PowerShell (just search for `PowerShell` in start) **NOTE:** If you have issues where pip or python isn’t found, check your PATH.
 If you need help, ask chatgpt or open an issue on this repo.
     3) Open a terminal in the repository directory (Anki-add-IPA)
-    4) Now:
-        - if you understand what I'm talking about, just run `poetry install` and activate the venv
+    4) Now install the dependencies and activate the venv
-        - else run
         ```
         poetry config virtualenvs.in-project true
         poetry install
-        ./.venv/Scripts/activate.ps1
+        poetry env activate
         ```

 3) Install the ankiconnect extension for python (https://ankiweb.net/shared/info/2055492159) if you don't have it yet.
     NOTE: my Anki installation as of dev time is Version 24.06.3 Python 3.9.18 Qt 6.6.2 PyQt 6.6.1, and AnkiConnect idk.

 4) Run the application:
-    1) If you closed the terminal, open it again in the folder (Anki-add-IPA), and run again `./.venv/Scripts/activate.ps1`
+    1) If you closed the terminal, open it again in the folder (Anki-add-IPA), and run again `poetry env activate`
     2) Run the actual app:
     ```python
     python ./main.py --app